Updated April 15, 2023

 Difference Between Mainframe vs Server

-In Mainframe vs Server, mainframe, It is a class of computers that handles a very large user base, high volume of transactions, and provides reliable performance.
+In Mainframe vs Server, mainframe, a class of computers handles a very large user base, a high volume of transactions, and provides reliable performance.
 It has abundant processing power and storage to manage robust data processing operations.
 It is usually deployed in 1.
 Big organization to manage enterprise-wide mission-critical ERP operations, 2.
 Banks to handle to trillion of transactions, 3.
 Back end operations of many digital applications.
 These computers are robust, rugged, reliable, secured, and available for nonstop 24×7 operations.

 Head to Head Comparison Between Mainframe vs Server (Infographics)